 The GESS Aesthetics, Craft and Technology Department aims to unleash the creativity in our GESSians through the arts, craft and technology subjects.
 The approach to the teaching and learning of aesthetics, craft and technology subjects involves infusing and translating concepts and theories that the students learn during lessons into new design ideas and projects.

 In Art, students learn to perceive, communicate and appreciate Art through thematic projects.
 They hone their artistic dispositions and explore means of expressing themselves using a variety of media such as drawing, painting and digital photography.
 Beyond making art, students learnt from artists and artworks through learning journeys to art exhibitions.
-During the Aesthetics Week, students also get the opportunity to showcase their artworks.

 In Nutrition and Food Science, we focus on the importance of the diet in promoting overall health.
 The topics covered will enable students to better appreciate and develop the understanding of not just a holistic diet but also how food is an important part of multicultural literacy in the global context.
 To prepare students for the 21st Century, we use inquiry-based learning where the hands-on approach in an authentic learning context allows students to relate and apply the knowledge gained in real-life situations.